tuffy/emuman/README.md

 (which are scanned recursively) or even URLs to remote files (which may also be Zip files, and are downloaded and scanned).

+This option was formerly labeled `add` (which is an alias and may still be used).

 Once the target ROM destination has been specified, the manager will reuse that destination next time so we don't have to specify it again.

+If the destination directory doesn't exist, it will be created and populated.
+If it does exist, existing game subdirectories will be scanned and repaired as needed - such as missing files being pulled from our input ROMs, or simple renames being performed.

+Once complete, this will generate a full report of any games that have missing or extra files along with a summary.

 ### Adding ROMs for the Software List